 Cancer is a group of diseases that is accompanied by the uncontrollable growth and division of abnormal cells in the body.
 These abnormal cells can form tumors or invade nearby tissues and spread to other body parts through the bloodstream or lymphatic system.

-Is cancer a disability?
+Is Cancer a Disability?

 Cancer itself is a medical condition and not automatically classified as a disability.
 However, the impact of cancer on an individual’s ability to function and work can lead to disability in certain cases.
 Whether cancer is considered a disability depends on how it affects a person’s daily life, ability to work, and overall functioning.